Day 03 (S2)

 But Alice could not tell her companions what she heard in time to actually help the creature.

-Rina crying in pain on the other end of the street, she suddenly felt the wound of her soul begin to change.
+Rina - crying in pain on the other end of the street - suddenly felt the wound of her soul begin to change.
 All of the pain, the feeling of the ripping and tearing, the emptiness - she felt it all again, but in reverse.
 The sickly green magic was gone, but was being... replaced.
 She now felt a cold, icy magic begin to bind to her soul, mending the wound, putting her shattered soul back together.
 Within her now was no longer a green fire of a sickly devil she once called her patron - now it was an icy fire, both calm and chaotic, and comforting to her.

 She conjured one more eldritch blast, unsure if it would even work.
 Instead of a thin, green bolt of magic, from her hand she shot an immensely large icicle - longer than she was tall, and sharper than the point of her arrows.